furobin/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-Submission for the Titanic competition on Kaggle.com
+Submission for the Titanic competition on Kaggle.com using Random Forest.